Brain Tumor (cont.)

 Checkups may include careful physical and neurologic exams, as well as MRI or CT scans.
 If you have a shunt, your doctor checks to see that it's working well.

 The NCI has publications to help answer questions about follow-up care and other concerns.
-You may find it helpful to read the NCI booklet Facing Forward: Life After Cancer Treatment.
-You may also want to read the NCI fact sheet Follow-up Care After Cancer Treatment.
+You may find it helpful to read the NCI article Facing Forward: Life After Cancer Treatment.
+You may also want to read the NCI article Follow-up Care After Cancer Treatment.

 Next: Sources of support